 Each subsequent action includes the actions that preceded it; for example, the die action encompasses the admindown and log actions.
 Note: If NHC is running in Normal Mode and cannot contact a compute node, and if Suspect Mode is not enabled, NHC will set the compute node's state to admindown.

-The following actions control the NHC and dumpd interaction.
+The following actions control the NHC and dumpd interaction. dump - Sets the compute node's state to admindown and requests a dump from the SMW, in accordance with the

-- dump Sets the compute node's state to admindown and requests a dump from the SMW, in accordance with the maxdumps configuration variable. - reboot Sets the compute node's state to unavail and requests a reboot from the SMW.
+- reboot Sets the compute node's state to unavail and requests a reboot from the SMW.
 The unavail state is used rather than the admindown state when nodes are to be rebooted because a node that is set to admindown and subsequently rebooted stay in the admindown state.
-The unavail state does not have this limitation. - dumpreboot Sets the compute node's state to unavail and requests a dump and reboot from the SMW.

-warntime

-Specifies the amount of test time, in seconds, that should elapse before xtcheckhealth logs a warning message to the console file.
-This allows an administrator to take corrective action, if necessary, before the testtime is reached.
+The unavail state does not have this limitation. - dumpreboot Sets the compute node's state to unavail and requests a dump and reboot from the SMW. - warntime Specifies the amount of test time, in seconds, that should elapse before xtcheckhealth logs a warning message to the console file.
+This allows an administrator to take corrective action, if necessary, before the testtime is reached. testtime Specifies the total time, in seconds, that a test should run before an maxdumps configuration variable.